Value Every Drop of Water

 The Arts Centre Te Matatiki Toi Ora, 2 Worcester Boulevard, Christchurch Central City, New Zealand

 We are now collecting artworks around the world.
-Please feel free to invite your students to create and submit their artworks to our exhibition on the theme of Earth Day.
+Please feel free to invite your students and kids to create and submit their artworks to our exhibition on the theme of Earth Day.

 No entrance fee is required.